Salary data for arts and culture professionals.

 Salary data for arts and culture professionals

 What is the salary level of arts and culture professionals?
 Are the differences between different sectors big?
 What does the industry's salary development look like?
-Does pay equality exist?
-Among other things, you can find the answer to these questions on this page.
+You can find answers on this page.

 TAKU has collected information to promote the development of the sectors’ salaries in Finland, but the database also works as a support for salary negotiations in the field.
-The information is based on a survey that TAKU addressed to its members in the fall of 2022 (n= 752, response rate 23%).
+The information is based on a survey that TAKU addressed to its members in the fall of 2025 (n= 762).
 The survey is to be renewed approximately every 3-4 years.

 On this page: